netcreateorg/nc-multiplex/ReadMe.md

 * `home.html`

 To keep things simple and slightly more secure, you can't include any files with the home page, e.g. no images, css, or js.
 The one exception is you can use NetCreate's logo: `<img src="/images/netcreate-logo.svg">`

+The server only checks for the existence of the home page on startup, so if you change the home page, you'll need to restart the server to activate it.

+* Password

+The server only checks for the existence of the password override on startup, so if you change the password, you'll need to restart the server to activate it.

+After you successfully login, the system will set a cookie that allows you to access the manage page for a few minutes (30 by default).
+You can customize the number of minutes your authorization cookie is valid for with the `AUTH_MINUTES` variable.